plone/volto/docs/source/contributing/developing-core.md

 If you use the Docker image [`plone-backend`](https://github.com/plone/plone-backend), you can set its `LANGUAGE` environment variable, overriding the default of `en`, when you start it.

+This variable is applied only when the Plone site is created.
+If you persist data through restarts, you only need to do this once.
+Conversely, if you create a Plone site in the wrong language, you can delete the data volume, and recreate it with the correct language.

 You can either pass an environment variable into the make command to start the backend, or export an environment variable in your shell session and start the backend.

 ```shell